jonwiseman/LFJ/README.md

 This command can be used to update a user's admin status.
 Please not that only an admin can update another user's admin status.
 The syntax for this command is as follows:

 `@LFJ set_admin DISPLAY_NAME [TRUE|FALSE]`

+**Setting a User's Game Skill**
+This command can be used to update a user's skill level for a given game.
+The syntax for this command is as follows:

+`@LFJ set_skill GAME SKILL_LEVEL

+GAME: game name for updating skill level (CSGO, LOL, RL)
+SKILL_LEVEL: skill ranking for game being updated (NUMERIC)